payalmohapatra/ICASSP-SPGC-Track-1-2023/README.md

 ### Evaluation

-We provide a notebook (/home/payal/ICASSP-SPGC-Track-1-2023/evaluation_tutorial_notebook.ipynb) to verify our results on the labeled validation set using the checkpoint available [here](https://drive.google.com/file/d/1444wvkD6kjUjZuhWncTyKaDUcXXO8r0X/view?usp=drive_link).
+We provide a notebook (evaluation_tutorial_notebook.ipynb) to verify our results on the labeled validation set using the checkpoint available [here](https://drive.google.com/file/d/1444wvkD6kjUjZuhWncTyKaDUcXXO8r0X/view?usp=drive_link).